-In the last few weeks, a gigantic and strange looking fish was found in Lake Tahoe here in Nevada.
+In 2013, a gigantic and strange-looking fish was found in Lake Tahoe here in Nevada.
 This fish is not native to Lake Tahoe, so researchers needed to figure out how it got there.
 This monstrous fish was over 1 1/2 feet long and weighed over 4 pounds, which is a size almost unheard of for a goldfish.

 Researchers gathered at Lake Tahoe to try to find out if there were more goldfish in the lake.
 Imagine their surprise to find at least 15 of them swimming around in a corner area of the lake!
 The only possible explanation, since bright orange goldfish are NOT native to Lake Tahoe, is that aquarium owners and other fish owners were dumping these fish into the lake.
 Yes, the gathering of these goldfish proved that the fish were spawning and gathering in schools.